nainemom/idate/readme.md

 ```

 ### Difference with native Date?
-`IDate` is instance of native `Date`.
-All methods acting just like native one, so you can sending `IDate` by ajax libs to server or `JSON.stringify` it, and anything works well. it will automatically converts to ISO.
+`IDate` is an instance of native `Date`.
+All methods act just like the native API, so you can send `IDate` by AJAX libs to server or run `JSON.stringify` on it.
+Everything else works as well.
+It will also automatically convert to ISO.